wildjo/theinterurbanist/pages/about.md

 permalink: /about/
 ---

-**The Interurbanist** is a resident-run information clearinghouse for the SHAG Interurban community.
+**The Interurbanist** is a resident-run Arts, Style, and Entertainment publication for the SHAG Interurban community.
 We publish longer stories for context and short, practical notices for everyday life.
 No logins, no pop-ups, just useful news and neighbor voices.